One Shilling: Beautifully designed football programmes from the 1960s and 1970s

 One Shilling (1/-) is an ongoing showcase of beautifully designed football programmes, mainly from the 1960s and '70s.

-The project is inspired by an immaculately kept and comprehensive collection of Aston Villa programmes that have been accumulated by designer Matthew Caldwell's Dad, dating back to the late 60s, when his addiction ("and it is an addiction", notes Matthew) to holding a season ticket at the Villa, began.
+The project is inspired by an immaculately kept and comprehensive collection of Aston Villa programmes by designer Matthew Caldwell's Dad, dating back to the late '60s, when his addiction ("and it is an addiction", notes Matthew) to holding a season ticket at the Villa, began.

 He goes on: "I was always intrigued growing up, staring up at a bookshelf full of season categorised programme 'folders', which hadn't seen the light of day for years, and of course being forbidden to come within touching distance of their hallowed pages.

 "Like the footballers of their day, they have never asked for attention.
-They have simply served their purpose as informational publications that capture the mood and spirit of the game when it was once so humble.
+They had simply served their purpose as informational publications that capture the mood and spirit of the game when it was once so humble.

 "Currently only living on the Instagram page @1_shilling, I plan to expand the project into a website, where people can submit their own finds, building an online museum of programme designs - potentially manifesting itself in a programme of programmes… one day!"
 Show your support for the project here.